 Dejonie Langellier - Marketing and Events Assistant

 A huge video and performance enthusiastic, Dejonie is excited to see new works exhibited and performed.
-As a filmmaker and performance artist graduating from the University for Creative Arts, Maidstone in Video Arts Production, 2009, Dej has recently joined the Whirlygig team to assist with marketing and events.
+As a filmmaker and performance artist graduating from the University for Creative Arts, Maidstone in Video Arts Production, 2009, Dej has joined the Whirlygig team in 2013 to assist with marketing and events.